rhysbobbett/heartenhorticulture/TESTING.md

 I have carried out testing to fix bugs and validated the HTML and CSS of each page, results shown below.

-## Bugs
+## Issues during development

-Firstly, I will go over basic problems I bugs and issues I encountered when coding the site.
+Firstly, I will go over basic problems and issues I encountered when coding the site.

 Issue : Upon deployment to Github pages, my logo image was failing to load.
 Solution : This was fixed by changing the URL to navigate from the parent directory.
 This was solved by reading through the CSS documentation